Real Life (band): 2003–present day: Imperfection

 In 2003, the band signed to the American independent label A Different Drum, and released their fifth studio album, Imperfection.
 They toured the west coast of the US in 2004 as a trio of Sterry and Pappas with drummer Scott Ingram.
 In November 2005, Pappas announced his departure from the band, leaving Sterry to continue as Real Life on his own, performing at various 1980s-themed events such as Australia's Absolutely 80s and the US' Lost 80's Live.
 Pappas began recording solo material under the name Alien Skin in 2007, and A Different Drum released his debut album, Don't Open Till Doomsday, the following year.

 On 19 May 2009, Real Life released their sixth studio album, Send Me An Angel – '80s Synth Essentials, on Cleopatra Records in the US.
-In addition to another new recording (and two remixes) of "Send Me an Angel", the album also includes cover versions of twelve other 1980s new wave classics by acts such as Depeche Mode, The Cure, Eurythmics, Tears for Fears, and Gary Numan.
+In addition to another new recording (and two remixes) of "Send Me an Angel", the album includes cover versions of twelve other 1980s new wave classics by acts such as Depeche Mode, The Cure, Eurythmics, Tears for Fears, and Gary Numan.

 After another lengthy hiatus, Sterry resurrected Real Life again in 2020 with a new studio album, Sirens.